 As part of its Botany for Change initiative launched last November, the Klorane Institute invited students in botany, horticulture, architecture and landscaping to revegetate our lives by creating the "City Garden of the Future"

 A new international partnership has formed in order to enhance and promote greater knowledge of Argentina’s medicinal flora and implement ex and in situ conservation measures.

 Eryngium alpinum, commonly known as alpine sea holly, is one of the species typically found in the Alps.

 It grows in France, Switzerland, Austria and Italy, but – through constant decline – it has reached critical levels.
 In the past two decades, about two-thirds of the species has disappeared.

-The Klorane Institute is committed to a partnership with CNRS as part of the African programme to fight against desertification and poverty in the Sahel: the Great Green Wall.
+The Klorane Institute is committed to a future project in line with its own missions: the Great Green Wall.